Automate workflow of clipping linear radio content and then publication to BBC Sounds

 This has already been done with great success with local news: the style and tone of existing, twice-daily bulletins were changed to be more conversational, meaning they could be lifted out of linear and used as updates on Voice platforms (try asking Alexa for the local news in your area).
 These same bulletins are now being dynamically inserted into the Interactive News skill, based on the postcode associated with a listener’s account.
 One piece of content, produced locally, given a ticket to ride.

-The prototype is based upon discrete events from the dira!
-VCS playout system, specifically silent IN and OUT markers entered at the pre-production stage to indicate the start and end times of a piece of content, that the production team has identified for "lifting out" and re-purposing.
+We built a prototype which is based upon discrete events from the radio playout system, specifically silent IN and OUT markers entered at the pre-production stage to indicate the start and end times of a piece of content, that the production team has identified for "lifting out" and re-purposing.
 Entering these markers at the production stage requires minimum effort.

-We also worked with Audio Engineering & Production to implement the markers in the playout events within dira!
-VCS system, so that they can be identified downstream at the point of live broadcast.
+We also worked with Audio Engineering & Production to implement the markers in the playout events within the playout system, so that they can be identified downstream at the point of live broadcast.

 Our prototype is an events-based system responding to notifications when a "take" is played out on all linear radio programmes.
 We then filter these takes to establish if it is something we are interested in (i.e. does it contain an IDX-IN or IDX-OUT marker).
 The IDX-IN and IDX-OUT markers effectively bookend the piece of content that we want to surface.
 Upon receiving these markers, our process builds a timed representation of all identified events within the programme.